awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ### Install the Latest AWS CLI<a name="install-awscli"></a>

 To use `kubectl` with your Amazon EKS clusters, you must install a binary that can create the required client security token for cluster API server communication\.
-The aws eks get\-token command, available in version 1\.18\.10 or greater of the AWS CLI, supports client security token creation\.
+The aws eks get\-token command, available in version 1\.18\.17 or later of the AWS CLI, supports client security token creation\.
 To install or upgrade the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.

 If you already have pip and a supported version of Python, you can install or upgrade the AWS CLI with the following command: